 Benefitting from a recent upgrade, Halliford has state of the art computing facilities.
 Behind the scenes our servers offer 100% reliability whilst the two teaching classrooms are comfortable and air conditioned.
 Each classroom has a 65” touchscreen monitor ensuring that no detail is missed.

-Throughout years seven, eight and nine, students concentrate their studies in three areas.
-These are:-
+Throughout Years &-9, students concentrate their studies in three areas.
+These are:

 At Key Stage 3, the curriculum is designed to maximise a student’s potential in the subject, preparing those who wish to go on to further studies, signposting career opportunities and developing key skills for future employment and education.
 Students completing the Key Stage will have developed a good heuristic understanding of the subject and a high level of digital literacy.

 GCSE Computer Science is offered as an option in Year 10.
 This comprises two exams, one theoretical and one programming based.
 In addition students learn/improve their programming skills before spending 20 hours going through the software development cycle.
 Students study the following:

 |Systems Architecture||Programming techniques|